ibrahim013/searchapp/README.md

 **PriceBay**

-PriceBay is an online platform that provides its users with latest technology to compare product price across multiple store
+PriceBay is an online platform that provides its users with latest technology to compare product price across multiple ecommerce stores in nigeria

 **Product Vision**